When it comes to making money blogging, I completely understand how many of you are frustrated by not making any income from your blog.

 Well first and foremost, depending on the job, freelance writing is extremely flexible.
 I’ve done some jobs where the client only needed one article and then the contract was over.
 If you have even just an hour or two to spare each week, you can write an article.

 And hey, if it means taking an hour or two away from your blog, so you can make money blogging, why not?
-You might be hesitant to take any time away from your blog, but trust me, once you start earning money and you start gaining skills, it’ll be worth it on so many levels.
+You might be hesitant to take any time away from your blog, but once you start earning money independently, it opens up a whole new world of possibilities to build your own business and work online.
 Not to mention the confidence boost you’re going to get from it.

 4) Freelance writing has no limit